Barbara Boxer: U.S. House of Representatives (1983–1993)

-U.S. Senator (1993-2017)
+U.S. Senator (1993–2017)

 Elections

 Four-term incumbent Democratic Senator Alan Cranston did not seek re-election in 1992.
 Boxer opted to run for Senate.
 In what was billed as the "Year of the Woman", Boxer beat fellow Rep. Mel Levine and Lieutenant Governor Leo McCarthy in the Democratic primary, winning 44% of the vote.
 In the general election, Boxer defeated Republican Bruce Herschensohn by 4.9%.
 A last-minute revelation that Herschensohn had patronized a strip club at least partially affected the outcome.
 In 1998, Boxer won a second term, beating sitting California State Treasurer Matt Fong by 10.1% of the vote.
-In 2004, after facing no primary opposition, Boxer defeated GOP candidate Bill Jones, the former California Secretary of State, by 20%.
+In 2004, after facing no primary opposition, Boxer defeated Republican candidate Bill Jones, the former California Secretary of State, by 20%.
 In 2010, Boxer defeated Republican candidate Carly Fiorina, former chief executive officer of Hewlett-Packard, by 10%.
 Boxer did not seek re-election in 2016.